 2. Add and Maintain Clean Water for Healthy Tilapia

 Get water from a safe source, and the water should be clean.
 If you can’t use the water for drinking purposes, then it is not suitable for tilapia.
 You may have to filter and soften any water from a source that you don’t trust.
 If you are using a municipal source, ensure it is free from high levels of chlorine & nitrates and doesn’t have ammonia.

 Read More From Toughnickel

 Use a suitable container to fill your pond.
 Do not use a hose to transfer water to the pond because the force of the flowing water can damage the structure, especially if it’s earthy or made of weak materials.

 Some soils or pond materials can have harmful chemicals.
 Test the added water for any chemicals.
-Some chemicals that you should test and remove from the water include: mercury, lead and cadmium.
+Some chemicals that you should test for and remove from the water include mercury, lead, and cadmium.
 Use detoxifiers to remove any toxic or heavy metals.

 Ensure the water is at the right pH level.
-Tilapia survives in the 7-9 pH range.
+Tilapia survives in the 7 to 9 pH range.
 Test the pH and adjust it if it is not in this range.
 Use alkaline or acidic products to correct the pH.